Reservoir kernels and Volterra series: Conclusions

 \section{Conclusions}

-{In this paper, we have constructed a universal kernel whose sections approximate any causal and time-invariant filter in the fading memory category with inputs and outputs in a finite-dimensional Euclidean space.
+{In this paper, we have constructed a universal kernel whose sections approximate any causal and time-invariant filter in the fading memory category with input and output {sequences composed out of elements in a finite-dimensional Euclidean space}.
 This kernel is built using as feature map the reservoir functional associated with a state-space system that naturally arises when writing the Volterra series expansion of any analytic fading memory filter as a linear image of the reservoir functional of a strongly universal infinite-dimensional state-space system.
 The term strongly universal means that the state-space system employed in this realization does not depend on the FMP filter that is being realized.
 We refer to this infinite-dimensional system as the Volterra reservoir.
 The kernel map constructed using its reservoir functional is called the Volterra reservoir kernel.}

 {We have shown that, even though the state-space representation and the corresponding reservoir feature map are defined on an infinite-dimensional tensor algebra space, the kernel map is characterized by explicit recursions that are readily computable for specific data sets when employed in estimation problems using the representer theorem. }